UnitedSapiens/UnitedSapiens/README.md

 # <img src="https://raw.githubusercontent.com/UnitedSapiens/UnitedSapiens/main/assets/hand-waving.gif" width="30px">&nbsp; Hello World!

-<p align="justify">Welcome to my page on GitHub!
+<p align="justify">Welcome to my developer page on GitHub!
 My name is <b>Lauro</b> and I currently live in this surreal country we call <b>Brazil</b>.
 I have a degree in Information Technology (Full Stack Developer) and I work in the Business Intelligence segment.
 In my free time, I like to study Data Science and practice Machine Learning using Python.
 You can contact me on any of the social networks below:</p>

 <p>
     <a href="https://twitter.com/United_Sapiens"><img src="https://img.shields.io/badge/twitter-%23009DF7.svg?&style=for-the-badge&logo=twitter&logoColor=white" height=32></a> &nbsp;